imagekit-developer/imagekit-react/README.md

   <IKVideo
     src="https://www.custom-domain.com/default-video.mp4"
   />
-  // Using a new tranformation parameter which is not there in this SDK yet - https://ik.imagekit.io/demo/your_imagekit_id/tr:custom-value/sample-video.mp4
+  // Using a new transformation parameter which is not there in this SDK yet - https://ik.imagekit.io/demo/your_imagekit_id/tr:custom-value/sample-video.mp4
   <IKVideo
     path="/sample-video.mp4"
     transformation={[{